followmyutopia/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/03 Add DevExtreme to an Angular CLI Application/08 Register 3rd-Party Dependencies in Angular CLI 6+/01 JSZip Registration.md

-If you want to use the [DataGrid](/Demos/WidgetsGallery/Demo/DataGrid/Overview/Angular/Light/) widget, register the [JSZip library](https://stuk.github.io/jszip/) in the `tsconfig.json` file.
+If you want to use the [DataGrid](/Demos/WidgetsGallery/Demo/DataGrid/Overview/Angular/Light/) widget, register the <a href="https://stuk.github.io/jszip/" target="_blank">JSZip library</a> in the `tsconfig.json` file.
 The widget uses this library for [client-side export to Excel](/Demos/WidgetsGallery/Demo/DataGrid/ExportToExcel/Angular/Light/).

     <!-- tab: tsconfig.json -->
     {